cosmos-developer/baby/docs/chapter_4/lesson_12.md

 And you can read and practice, you can try the module at https://github.com/cosmos/cosmos-sdk/tree/main/x/auth

-4. The bank module : there are two most important in this module, which are transaction execution and account balance.
+4. In this section, we will query account balances and transaction execution

 ![client configuration](images/bank_field.png)